MileHacker Logo

 Smart Savings

-• Cook own meals: purchase groceries from supermarkets or local markets.
+• Cook own meals: purchase shopping for groceries at supermarkets or local markets.

-• Picnic: buy fresh bread, cheese, and charcuterie for inexpensive meals.
+• Picnic: buy fresh loaves, cheese, and charcuterie for low-cost meals.

 • Use public transport: Perpignan's bus network is affordable.